IBM-EPBL/IBM-Project-20650-1659759236/README.md

      and helping the needy by notifying the current donors list, would be a helping hand.In regard to the problem faced, an application is to be built which would take the donor details, store them and inform them upon a request.

-   PROJECT DEVELOPMENT

-      work in progress . . .